-If you own the property outright, you can calculate rental yield by dividing a year's total rent by the purchase price of the property.
+You can calculate gross rental yield by dividing a year's total rent by the purchase price of the property and multiplying by 100.

-If the monthly rent is £800, the annual rent collected is £9,600.
+If you set the monthly rent at £800, the annual rent collected will be £9,600.

 Typical annual costs for insurance (£360), essential repairs (£900) and void periods (£800) add up to £2,060.

 How to maximise rental yield

 If the rent you have set is lower than the market rate, you may be able to increase it.
 However, you will need to ensure that this is permitted within the Assured Shorthold Tenancy Agreement.

 It sounds like a contradiction in terms, but if the rent is too high versus the property or the area, lowering the rent can ensure you don't miss out on rental income due to void periods.

 You pay tax on rental income but you can offset several unavoidable costs against your bill.
-These include letting agent fees, buildings and contents insurance, council tax and utility bills (if you pay them on behalf of the tenant) and essential maintenance.
+These include buildings and contents insurance, council tax and utility bills (if you pay them on behalf of the tenant) and essential maintenance.

 Expectations among the kind of tenants you want are higher than ever, so follow suit by putting in a decent kitchen and bathroom.
 You'll also be able to charge more rent.

 This can mean anything from remortgaging to a better deal and sourcing cheaper plumbers or electricians.

 My property is making a loss – what can I do?

-If you are forced to sell and the price of your property is now less than your outstanding mortgage, you will be in a state of negative equity.
+If you are forced to sell and the price of your buy-to-let property is now less than your outstanding mortgage, you will be in a state of negative equity.
 Read more about this in our guide.